Multi-5/Rust_networking/README.md

 - If you run the client via `cargo run --bin client` and want to pass a name argument, remember to add `--` before the name so Cargo forwards it to the program (`cargo run --bin client -- kai`).
 - The server uses a fixed-size message frame (500 bytes).
 Messages longer than that will be truncated.

+## Hangman

+This implementation of hangman allows all players on the server to guess.
+Diacritics are ignored, so `é` is treated the same as `e`, etc. Special characters can be used, but can make the game much harder.
+If within 10 guesses, the correct word is not found, the game enters Game over state.
+Server members can then still continue guessing to unveil the word eventually, or they can end the game with `:hang end`
+The match will end if the word is found, and (unless they exceeded the maximum amount of attempts) they have won.